LBL-EESA/TECA/doc/rtd/developer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 TECA's load balancers automatically assign each thread a CPU core or a CPU core and a GPU.
-When assigned a GPU it is important that calculations be made using the assigend device.
+When assigned a GPU it is important that calculations be made using the assigned device.
 Here we show the changes needed to calculate on the GPU.
 Generally speaking the steps needed to access data on the GPU are to:

 # Activate the assigned device.
 # Declare that we will access input data on the GPU.
 Data will be moved for us if needed.
 # Allocate the output data on the assigned device and get a raw pointer to it.
-# launch the kernel that perfroms the calculation.
+# launch the kernel that performs the calculation.

 Here is the example modified for calculation on the GPU.